Joe Ramus, Beaufort — Chairman

 Bland Simpson, Chapel Hill

 Bland Simpson is the Kenan Distinguished Professor of English and Creative Writing at the University of North Carolina at Chapel Hill and has written a number of books about coastal Carolina.
 He is also pianist for the musical groups The Red Clay Ramblers and the Coastal Cohorts.
-He is a member of the American Society of Composers, Authors and Publishers; the North Carolina Coastal Land Trust; North Carolina Maritime Museum; Core Sound Waterfowl Museum and Heritage Center; the North Carolina Nature Conservancy and the North Carolina Writer’s Conference, and he serves on the board of the North Carolina Coastal Federation.
+He is a member of the American Society of Composers, Authors and Publishers; the North Carolina Coastal Land Trust; North Carolina Maritime Museum; Core Sound Waterfowl Museum and Heritage Center; the North Carolina Nature Conservancy and the North Carolina Writer’s Conference and he served for many years on the Board of Directors of the federation..